 - For Credit Cards $38,922,000,000 in 2005 but by 2010 $75,738,000,000 almost 1 complete doubling in 10 years.

-What does this really mean?
-I guess we Canadians love our cars, love our stuff, and are wary of borrowing money to invest? (yes an over simplification, but the numbers do seem to point in that direction.
+What does this mean?
+Canadians love our cars and stuff and are wary of borrowing money to invest? (yes an oversimplification, but the numbers seem to point in that direction.

 The Big Table from the Bank of Canada